Testing for differential abundance in compositional counts data, with application to microbiome studies: Introduction

-We observe the marginal distributions across the two groups: the first taxon has an increased relative frequency in the $Y$ group compared to the $X$ group, and all other taxa have decreased relative frequency in the $Y$ group compared to the $X$ group.
-Therefore for large enough sample sizes, the two-sample test for equality of relative frequencies will reject the null hypothesis at each coordinate.
+\emph{Example 1: a toy example demonstrating the danger of ignoring compositionality.} Suppose we have a binary trait, i.e., two groups of samples.
+The vector of counts for each sample is multinomial with $N$ total counts, and the probability vector is, for a sample that belongs to the first group, $\bP$, and for a sample that belongs to the second group, $(1-w)\times \bP + w\times\be_1$, where $\be_1$ is the binary vector with a single entry of one in the first coordinate and $w\in\left(0,1\right)$.
+Since the first taxon has an increased relative frequency in the first group compared to the second group, and all other taxa have decreased relative frequency in the second group compared to the first group, for large enough sample sizes, the two-sample test for equality of relative frequencies will reject the null hypothesis at each coordinate.
 However, we are interested in detecting only the first taxon, since it is the only one driving the observed differences across groups.
-Moreover, if $\vec{P}$ and $\vec{Q}$ are random vectors, as in microbiome studies (since each sample has its own microbiome), we still would like to detect only the first coordinate.
+(In microbiome studies, unlike in this example, the probability vector varies within each group.)